ssg-research/amulet/docs/module_guide/4_UNAUTHORIZED_MODEL_OWNERSHIP.md

 # Unauthorized Model Ownership
-These risks are related to an adversary being able to "steal" a model, such that the stolen, or surrogate, model has the same behavior and characteristics as the target model.
+These risks are related to an adversary being able to "steal" a model, such that the stolen (surrogate) model has the same behavior and characteristics as the target model.
-Amulet implements the model stealing attack from [ML-Doctor](https://github.com/liuyugeng/ML-Doctor/blob/main/doctor/modsteal.py), which is based on the following work: [Tramer et. al. *Stealing Machine Learning Models via Prediction APIs*, USENIX Security, 2016](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_tramer.pdf)
+Amulet implements the model stealing attack from [ML-Doctor](https://github.com/liuyugeng/ML-Doctor/blob/main/doctor/modsteal.py), which is based on the following work: [Tramer et. al. *Stealing Machine Learning Models via Prediction APIs*, USENIX Security, 2016](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_tramer.pdf).
 The best known class of defenses for such attacks is Watermarking or Fingerprinting.
 Amulet implements the [Dataset Inference algorithm from cleverhans](https://github.com/cleverhans-lab/dataset-inference/tree/main) as a fingerprinting mechanism.
-For watermarking, amulet implements the [WatermarkNN algorithm](https://github.com/adiyoss/WatermarkNN), however, this is currently a work in progress.
+For watermarking, Amulet implements the [WatermarkNN algorithm](https://github.com/adiyoss/WatermarkNN), however, this is currently a work in progress.

 ## Attack
 To run a model extraction attack, use `amulet.unauth_model_ownership.attacks.ModelExtraction`.